Lauren Kramer, CAE, MTA, CMP

-As a meeting professional, I have worked on the staff of large and small non-profit associations before starting my own company in 2007.
-Despite the recent devastation, we remain hopeful for a comeback in what will be our “new normal”—a reality yet to be defined, though plans are emerging.
+As a meeting professional, I have worked in large and small non-profit associations before starting my own company in 2007.
+Despite the recent devastation, we remain hopeful for a comeback in what will be our “new normal” — a reality yet to be defined, though plans are emerging.

 Virtual meeting and event planning are now essential skills for planners.
-So what is there to learn?
+What is there to learn?
 Plenty!

 1. Follow these essential first steps for planning virtual meetings in this changing climate.

 - Start with the RFP sooner than later: This is critical as many companies are so busy that they are not accepting new clients through 2021.

 - Establish your virtual event goals and objectives: What are your attendees’ needs, and how much time will they invest?
 Determine your target audience and program intent and solicit input from your team, attendees and exhibitors/sponsors.